Rufus For Real

 Swaps & Flavor-Boosting Variations

-• Swap the ground meat: Ground turkey, chicken, or pork all work beautifully, and you can even leave the meat out entirely for a veggie-forward version.
+• Swap the protein: Ground turkey, chicken, or pork all work well, and you can skip the meat for a veggie-forward version.

-• Use any short-cut pasta: Elbows, shells, rotini, or cavatappi all hold the sauce well—just avoid long noodles.
+• Use any short pasta: Elbows, shells, rotini, or cavatappi all hold the sauce nicely.

-• Play with the cheese: Cheddar is classic, but Monterey Jack, Colby Jack, mozzarella, or a blend all melt beautifully.
+• Change the cheese: Cheddar is classic, but Monterey Jack, Colby Jack, mozzarella, or a blend all melt well.

 Tips & Tricks